 The Hong Kong Government is offering a Flu Vaccination Subsidy Scheme to all resident HK children.
 Please click here or call 2125 2125 for details.

-The Department of Health has issued new guidelines for the 2016/17 Flu Vaccination.
-It is recommended for all children from the age of 6 months to 12 years, elderly and pregnant women.
-There is a Government subsidized vaccination plan for children and adults, please see their website for more information.
+The Department of health is recommending all children from the age of 6 months to 12 years, elderly and pregnant women to receive a yearly influenza vaccination.
+There is a Government subsidized vaccination plan for children and adults, please see the CHP website for further information.

 Please visit the Department of Health website for information on the type of vaccination that should be given for the upcoming season.
 To be effective the vaccination should be administered in the months of September, October or November.
 Please click here for more information.